scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The participants of the signing ceremony fulfil different roles:

 - The **ceremony administrator** is in charge of moderating the signing process.
 He/she guides all participants through the steps they need to take.
 The ceremony administrator may also act as an intermediary between participants when they share information with each other.
 - A **voting AS representative** is capable of creating voting signatures on the TRC.
-This means the voting representative is in possession of a device with the private keys of the respective certificates in the TRC.
+This means that the voting representative is in possession of a device with the private keys of the respective certificates in the TRC.
+- *A **CA AS representative** represents an AS that will be a Certificate Authority providing one of the CP root certificates.
+[CdK: is this correct??]*
 - A **witness** is any person that participates in the ceremony as a passive entity.
 The witness has no active role in any of the steps of the ceremony, but can stop the process and inquire for more information if they feel the integrity of the process might have been compromised.

 **Note:** It is assumed that the member organizations of the ISD have decided in advance, before the signing ceremony, on the roles of the ceremony participants.
 That is, they have reached agreement about the Certificate Authority (CA) ASes, the voting ASes, the representatives of the voting ASes, the ceremony administrator and the witnesses.